 The tidal changes in the salinity of the groundwater are limited to within 20 – 30 m of the coastline and the results suggest that the primary cause of this is from overland tidal flow.
 The May 2012 tidal survey on B1WE is the only tidal survey where this was clearly observed.
-The flooding along the first 14 m caused by the high tide can be seen as a thin saltwater wedge at the surface that moves inland and back out with the change in tide (Figure ).
+The flooding along the first 14 m caused by the high tide can be seen as a thin saltwater wedge at the surface that moves inland and back out with the change in tide (Figure 36).
 As the high tide comes in, a decrease in the salinity takes place a few meters below the wedge and to the east of the wedge but it increases in salinity again as the tide goes out.
 This fresher water feature may not be real and may be instead be an artifact of the regularization scheme of the inversion algorithm, which has a bias towards a smooth solution.

+The saltwater wedge is much more pronounced on the May, 2012 profile compared to the July, 2011 profile because of a greater tidal range.
+For example, at the Vaca Key tide gauge, the range was 0.1 m higher during the May, 2012 survey compared to the July 2012 survey (Figure 37).
 The freshwater in the system increased, too, based on the increase in the well level.
 At the low tide, the May 2012 measurement is about 0.15 m higher than the July 2011 survey.
 This increased freshwater has no clear impact on the tidal changes in salinity but the small increase in the tidal range does have a significant impact.
 A 10 cm rise in the tidal range allowed the overland flow to reach over 10 m further inland than the July 2011 survey.
 The low topographic relief of the island means that small increases in the sea level lead to significant flooding.